In a recent blog post, I talked about the benefits of staying small and personal.

 They made a plan and executed it.

-(FYI – I cover all of this in my You Shaped Business Program – and it won’t even cost you 2 grand.)
+(FYI – I cover all of this in my courses – and it won’t cost anything close to 2 grand.)

 They worked really freaking hard.